ahmedraad/bunny-stream-ios/Documentation/Reference/BunnyStreamAPI/structs/Schemas.VideoModel.md

 public var collectionId: Swift.String?
 ```

-The ID of the collection where the video belongs
+The identifier of the collection that the video belongs to.

 - Remark: Generated from `#/components/schemas/VideoModel/collectionId`.